havenwood/xpool/README.md

 __SIGUSR1__

-All XPool managed subprocesses define a signal handler for the SIGUSR1 signal.
+All xpool managed subprocesses define a signal handler for the SIGUSR1 signal.
-A unit of work should never define a signal handler for SIGUSR1 because that would overwrite the handler defined by XPool.
-SIGUSR2 is not caught by XPool and it could be a good second option.
+A unit of work should never define a signal handler for SIGUSR1 because that would overwrite the handler defined by xpool.
+SIGUSR2 is not caught by xpool and it could be a good second option.